panda3d/panda3d-docs/programming/models-and-actors/level-of-detail.rst

 appear.

 Continue this pattern to add as many levels of detail as you like.
-For your lowest level of LOD the far distance will be where the model will disappear.
+For your lowest level of detail the far distance will be where the model will disappear.
 If you would prefer it to stay visible even when very far away then use a sufficiently large number for the far distance.